ThePhD/future_cxx/papers/source/C - Efficient UTF Character Conversions.md

 # Introduction and Motivation {#intro}

-This paper is strictly an addendum after ISO/IEC JTC1 SC22 WG14 - Programming Languages, C voted for the author of the [^non-utf-functions] to bring forward a (separate) paper for UTF ↔ UTF transcoding functions.
+This paper is strictly an addendum after ISO/IEC JTC1 SC22 WG14 - Programming Languages, C voted for the authors of the original Efficient Character Conversions paper[^non-utf-functions] to bring forward a (separate) paper for UTF ↔ UTF transcoding functions.
 That is, the Committee very strongly recommended a paper for being able to convert text in one Unicode encodings to other Unicode encodings, particularly UTF-8, UTF-16, and UTF-32.

 All of the motivation and reasoning for this paper and its sister paper can be found [here](https://thephd.github.io/_vendor/future_cxx/papers/C%20-%20Efficient%20Character%20Conversions.html).
 All of it applies identically to this paper.